Ste3py/RCN1BNCMOD/README.md

 ![RCN1BNC5](img/img_13_alt.jpg)

 1️⃣1️⃣ Remove everything and drill the holes properly.
-Then use a screw to cut threads into the plastic and secure everything into place.
+Then use a screw to cut threads into the plastic and secure everything into place with the original screws and 3 M3*5 screws.

 ![RCN1BNC6](img/img_14_alt2.jpg)